 Invasive plants directly affect municipalities with reforestation projects and recreational trails.
 They increase management costs (e.g. project planning and monitoring) and they increase operational costs (e.g. mowing, pruning and hand pulling).
 They also complicate reforestation projects as they need to first be removed, and then the gaps created through removal must be addressed by using large, potted plant stock, or additional site maintenance to prevent the risk of re-invasion.

 The economic impact of invasive species in Canada is significant.
-According to Environment Canada and Climate Change:
+According to Environment and climate Change Canada:

 - The estimated annual cumulative lost revenue caused by just 16 invasive species is between $13 to $35 billion.

 - Invasive species that damage the agricultural and forestry industries results in an estimated $7.5 billion of lost revenue annually.

 To find more information about the invasive species in your province or territory, visit their websites hereBack to top